Korrect Plumbing, Heating & Air Conditioning, Inc.

 Could Your Washing Machine Outlet Box Be Leaking?

-Photos of washing machine plugs Is water spilling out onto the floor when you wash a load of clothes in the washing machine?
+Is water spilling out onto the floor when you wash a load of clothes in the washing machine?
 When things go wrong, a washer can make a big mess.
 A drain pipe overflow can send you to the cleaners in a hurry, and gallons of water that leak out of the machine can damage walls and floors.

 The problem may not necessarily be with your washing machine, but possibly your washing machine outlet box, a clogged drain line, or a water line that has sprung a leak.